LBCrion/sfwbar/doc/sfwbar.rst

 WidgetId()
   Returns an ID of a widget invoking the action.
 Returns <string>.

+WidgetSetData([<id:string>], <name:string>, <value>)
+  Attach a named value to a widget.
+The optional parameter `id` specifies an id of a widget, if omitted, the operation will apply to the current widget.
+  A value will be attached to a widget property `name` and can be later retrieved using WIdgetGetData.
+Returns <n/a>.

+WidgetGetData([<id:string>], <name:string>)
+  Retrieves a named value from a widget.
+The optional parameter `id` specifies an id of a widget, if omitted, the operation will apply to the current widget.
+  This function returns a value previously attached to proeprty `name` of a widget.

 WidgetState([<id:string>,] <stateid:number>)
   Returns a value of one of two widget `state` boolean.
 The optional parameter `id` specifies an id of a widget to query.
 If omitted, the state of a widget